 A comfortable campsite and shelter system is essential for any enjoyable camping trip.
 Each of these items will help you create a home away from home in the mountains.

 If you’re new to sleeping under the stars, it can be hard to imagine that you can sleep as well outside as you do at home.
-Thankfully, with the right gear, you can get your beauty rest, even when you’re far from your cozy bed.
+Thankfully, with the right gear, you can get your beauty rest and sleep comfortably inside your tent, even when you’re far from your cozy bed.

 Enjoying a home-cooked meal in the backcountry is one of the best parts about camping.
 To ensure that you can show off your masterchef skills in the woods, you’ll need a fully stocked outdoor kitchen for your next camping trip.

 While we don’t necessarily recommend packing your fine china on your next camping trip, you’ll definitely need some tools to eat and drink with.
 If you’re backpacking, you can likely do just fine with only a bowl, spook, and water bottle.
 But, for car camping, feel free to bring your best durable outdoor plates and outdoor cutlery set.

 Clothing & Footwear